mwalton1204/Automata-Visualizer/README.md

   to demonstrate the API contract without introducing a separate build system.
 - Local CORS access is restricted to `http://localhost:3000`.
 A deployed client origin must be explicitly added before publishing the live demo.

-## Future work

-- Publish the API and GitHub Pages playground as a live demo.
-- Add automated unit and integration coverage for parsing and automata conversion.
-- Add DFA minimization and equivalent-state analysis.
-- Support additional regular-expression syntax and escaped literals.